anthhub/taskgroup/readme.md

 	go func() {
 		for i := 0; i < count; i++ {
 			g.Go(func() (interface{}, error) {
-				// your work function
+				// your work function that return data and error
-				// panic will be recover and return a error return worker(ctx)
+				// panic will be recover and just return a error return worker(ctx)
 			})
 		}